Second Bachelor's Degree

 Three-Year Baccalaureate Degree Program

 It is possible to complete a baccalaureate degree program in three years by utilizing proficiency examinations.
-The equivalent of one year of credit (30 semester hours) may be earned by this method.
+The equivalent of one year of credit (30 credit hours) may be earned by this method.
 If you desire to follow the three-year program you should make that fact known to your academic advisor at the earliest possible date so that your eligibility can be determined.
-A combination of programs may be employed to accumulate these 30 hours as described above in the section on Credit by Means Other than Classroom Attendance.
+A combination of programs may be employed to accumulate these 30 credit hours as described above in the section on Credit by Means Other than Classroom Attendance.